 Transferring Breeding Livestock

-Breeding livestock raised by the seller (older party) has a zero tax basis, so that all the income from its sale (minus selling costs) is taxed as capital gain and is not subject to self-employment tax.
-To qualify as breeding stock, livestock must have been held for breeding or dairy purposes for at least 24 months for cattle and horses and for at least 12 months for other species.
+Breeding livestock raised by the seller (older party) has a zero tax basis, so all the income from its sale (minus selling costs) is taxed as capital gain and is not subject to self-employment tax.
+To qualify as breeding stock, cattle and horses must have been held for breeding or dairy purposes for at least 24 months, and other species must have been held for at least 12 months.
 Breeding livestock falls into the 5-year property class under MACRS tax depreciation guidelines.
+The examples in this information file will assume that all breeding animals were raised on the farm or ranch.

 If an installment sale is used (Example 2), installments should be based on the value of the animals at the time of sale and should not be affected by subsequent changes in the size or value of the herd.
 If taxes are filed on the accrual accounting basis and breeding livestock is included in opening and closing inventories (rather than depreciated), all capital gain must be reported in the year of sale.
-Under cash accounting, the installment sale of breeding stock is subject to the same related party rules discussed under transferring machinery (Information File Transferring Machinery).
+The seller of purchased breeding cattle that have been depreciated for income tax purposes and are sold under an installment arrangement must recapture as ordinary income all depreciation that has been taken in the year of sale, even though the sale proceeds may be spread over several years.
+Under cash accounting, the installment sale of breeding stock is subject to the same related party rules discussed under transferring machinery (Information File Transferring Ownership of Farm Machinery).

 Under a gradual sale, a portion of the breeding livestock is sold each year.
 The rate of transfer can be arranged to coincide with the normal culling cycle of the breeding animals, as shown in Example 3.
 When a mature animal is sold, the younger party supplies the replacements by buying them from an outside source, selecting them from her/his share of the offspring, or purchasing them from the older party's herd.
 The older party keeps the income from the cull animals that are sold.
-For tax purposes, income is reported for each animal in the tax year that it is sold.
+For tax purposes, income is reported for each animal in the tax year that it is sold, so careful records are important.

 A gradual sale is probably not appropriate where a standard 50/50 livestock share lease is being used.
 In this case the younger party would want to acquire ownership of half the breeding livestock immediately.